Macaronesia: Conservation issues

 Much of the original native vegetation has been displaced because of human activity, including felling forests for timber and firewood, clearing vegetation for grazing and agriculture, and introducing foreign plants and animals into the islands.
 The laurisilva habitat has been reduced to small disconnected pockets.
 As a result, many of the endemic biota of the islands are now seriously endangered or extinct.

-Alien predators – in particular domestic and feral cats – currently pose one of the most serious threats to the endemic fauna.
+Introduced predators – in particular domestic cats, many in feral populations – currently pose one of the most serious threats to the endemic fauna.
 Even though cats prey mostly on other foreign-introduced mammals, such as rodents and rabbits, the abundance of such prey sustains such a large feline population that it has initiated a so-called hyperpredation process, which further increases that population's negative impact on the number of endemic reptiles and birds.